 Exemptions

-Florida has no exemptions for trailers.
-All trailers must have at least licenses and registrations to be used on Florida highways.
+Florida has no exemptions for trailers – they must have licenses and registrations to be used on Florida highways.